-As explained further below, the Board considers that in each case this is appropriate.
+As explained further below, the Board considers that this is appropriate.

-This Corporate Governance Statement is current as at 10 February 2017 and has been approved by the Board of ERA.
+This Corporate Governance Statement is current as at 8 February 2018 and has been approved by the Board of ERA.

 Board responsibilities and charter

 In carrying out its responsibilities and powers, the Board at all times recognises its overriding responsibility to act honestly, fairly, diligently and in accordance with the law in serving the interests of the ERA's shareholders and employees and the community.